Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency is high, with ten trips per day on average across all routes, equating to about ten weekly trips per individual stop.
+The service frequency averages ten trips per day across all routes, equating to roughly ten weekly trips per individual stop.

 Frequently Asked Questions - Transport